 | Archaeology - jadeitite - stone tools | --- #224 --- Irish stone tools made from Italian jadeitite |

-| Quartz veins | --- #225 --- Extensional quartz veins, Cork and Kerry, southern Ireland |
+| Quartz veins | --- #225 --- Extensional quartz veins, county Kerry & county Cork, southern Ireland |

 | Erratics - notes | --- #249 --- Boulder tracing in Scotland, England, Wales and Ireland (discussion) |

-| Phosphates - pyromorphite | --- #252 ---- Pyromorphite from County Wicklow, Ireland & Leadhills, Scotland |
+| Phosphates - pyromorphite | --- #252 ---- Pyromorphite from county Wicklow, Ireland & Leadhills, Scotland |

 | Phosphates - wavellite | --- #297 --- Wavellite from county Kerry, Ireland |